mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

 Using this method we can do all kinds of keyset queries: first page, previous page, next page, last page.

-These queries usually follow the same pattern, described below.
+These queries usually follow the same patterns, shown in the "Common patterns" section.
+Practical code examples are shown in the "Getting the data" section.

-To obtain first/last pages, we won't need a reference entity.

-To obtain previous/last pages, we need to walk backwards (relative to the order).
-We do that by specifying the direction.
+But first, let's talk a bit more about `KeysetPaginate` and how it works.

 Here's a small visual representation:

 <img src="images/exp.jpg" width="300" />

+The columns and their configured order are used to order the data, and then the direction decides if we're getting the data before or after the reference row.

 **Note:** You'll want to reverse the result whenever you use `KeysetPaginationDirection.Backward` to get the proper order of the data, since walking backwards gives results in the opposite order to the configured columns order.

-`KeysetPaginate` returns a context object which you can use to ask more info or get the results.
-We'll show practical examples of how to use this in a bit.
+`KeysetPaginate` returns a context object which you can use to get secondary info and get the data result.

-`KeysetPaginate` can be called without direction and reference, in which case this is equivalent to querying the first page:
+It can be called without direction and reference, in which case this is equivalent to querying the first page:

 ```cs
 KeysetPaginate(